github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-npm-registry.md

 {% ifversion ghes %}
 ## Using the official npm registry

+{% data variables.product.prodname_registry %} allows you to access the official npm registry at `registry.npmjs.com`, if your {% data variables.product.prodname_ghe_server %} administrator has enabled this feature.
+For more information, see [Connecting to the official npm registry](/admin/packages/configuring-package-ecosystem-support-for-your-enterprise#connecting-to-the-official-npm-registry).

 {% data variables.product.prodname_registry %} is a powerful tool that enables you to access the official npm registry at registry.npmjs.com directly from your {% data variables.product.prodname_ghe_server %}.
 This feature is particularly useful for organizations that rely heavily on Node.js packages and want to manage them in a centralized location.
 With {% data variables.product.prodname_registry %}, you can easily search for, download, and publish Node.js packages, all from within your {% data variables.product.prodname_ghe_server %} environment.

 To use {% data variables.product.prodname_registry %}, your {% data variables.product.prodname_ghe_server %} administrator must first enable the feature.
 Once enabled, you can connect to the official npm registry through the {% data variables.product.prodname_registry %} interface and begin managing your Node.js packages.
 For more information on how to configure {% data variables.product.prodname_registry %}, please see our documentation on configuring package ecosystem support for your enterprise.